Eventador/eventador_examples/fraud/README.md

 You will need:

-- A kafka provider or your own cluster.
-The example uses [CC](https://confluent.cloud/login).
 - An [Eventador Account](https://eventador.cloud/register).
 - Docker installed and working on your machine.
 If you are new to Docker or just installing it for the first time, [Docker Desktop](https://www.docker.com/products/docker-desktop) might be the easiest route.